Bible translations into Polish: Modern versions

 Today the official and most popular Bible in Poland is the Millennium Bible (Biblia Tysiąclecia) first published in 1965.
 Other popular Catholic translations include the Poznań Bible (Biblia Poznańska, 1975) and Biblia Warszawsko-Praska (1997).

 Polish Protestants had been widely using the Gdańsk Bible (Biblia Gdańska), until they prepared their modern translation: Warsaw Bible (Biblia Warszawska) in 1975.

 Jehovah's Witnesses have translated their New World Translation of the Holy Scriptures into Polish, as Przekład Nowego Świata (New Testament: 1994, Bible: 1997).

 The Millennium Bible (Biblia Tysiąclecia), was published in 1965 for the millennium of the 966 C.E.
 Baptism of Poland, the traditional date of Poland's statehood.

 In 2009, a grammatical update of the Gdańsk Bible New Testament, Uwspółcześniona Biblia Gdańska (UBG), containing cross references was published by the Foundation Wrota Nadziei in Toruń.
 The translation and modernization of archaisms found in the old Gdańsk Bible was done by a team of born-again Polish and American Christians.

 Text examples

+The same background color means exactly the same text for the given verse.